Introduction

 Frequently Asked Questions

-- It is a non-surgical, ultrasound-guided collagen injection — no incision and no cartilage removal — that may add a protective, cushioning layer over worn joint surfaces.
-It is not a cure.
+- It is a non-surgical, ultrasound-guided collagen injection — no incision and no cartilage removal — that may add a supportive, cushioning layer over worn joint surfaces by providing a scaffold the body can use for repair.
+It is not a corticosteroid, not a filler, and not a cure; it is a CE-marked Class III medical device with a biological mechanism of action.

 Where to go from here